daegiM/Zelda-link-to-the-past-source-code/README.md

 => Though inserted correctly the data, it is not playable

+=> Below D0000 address some hex values are different between

-1. Open with hex editor both Zelda no Densetsu - Kamigami no Triforce (Japan) (Rev 2).sfc file and
+Zelda no Densetsu - Kamigami no Triforce (Japan) (Rev 2).sfc and

 data inserted zel_main.bin file

-2. compare function each hex value , without header part , you may find around 10 different hex value after

-   D0000 address

-3. change the different hex value as to Zelda no Densetsu - Kamigami no Triforce (Japan) (Rev 2).sfc from data

-   inserted zel_main.bin file

-   You now can play rom from snes emulator
+=> You can correct those value and play the rom

-  Ricoh sf function may be important tool chain for SNES